 Industrial and Metallic Mineral Mine Sites

 Mining activity in Missouri has been occurring since the early 1740s.
 Mining activity went virtually unregulated until 1971 when Missouri enacted legislation to offset the effects of mining.
 The Land Reclamation Act was enacted to regulate the mining of industrial minerals.
-In 1982, the Missouri Legislature passed the Surface Coal Mining Law to update the Strip Mine Law.
 In 1989, additional mining regulations were enacted as the Missouri Legislature passed House Bill 321, which was known as the Metallic Minerals Waste Management Act to regulate the waste produced from metals mining.

-The Industrial Minerals and Metallic Mineral Waste Management Areas Viewer depicts sites permitted to mine industrial minerals as of Jan.
-1, 2008, under the Land Reclamation Act, and sites permitted to mine metallic minerals under the Metallic Minerals Waste Management Act.
+The Industrial Minerals and Metallic Mineral Waste Management Areas Viewer depicts active sites permitted to mine industrial minerals, under the Land Reclamation Act, and sites permitted to mine metallic minerals under the Metallic Minerals Waste Management Act.
 The Land Reclamation Program enforces the statutes of these congressional acts, under direction of the Missouri Mining Commission.
-The seven-member commission includes four public members appointed by the governor plus the director of the Water Pollution Control Program, the state geologist, and the director of the Department of Conservation (or their representative).
+The eight-member commission includes five public members appointed by the governor plus the director of the Water Pollution Control Program, the state geologist, and the director of the Department of Conservation (or their representative).

 If you have questions regarding these sites, please contact the Land Reclamation Program at 573-751-4041.